What is Azure Service Health?

 Frequently Asked Questions

-What does Azure Service Health cost?
+How much does Azure Service Health cost?